artluai/spoolcast/REVIEW_BOARD_RULES.md

 The review board exists for human review.

 It is the primary place to verify:
-- visual coverage
+- chunk coverage
-- shot timing context
+- narration alignment
-- shot-to-shot continuity
+- chunk-to-chunk continuity
-- whether assets are actually visible
+- whether illustrations are actually visible and match intent

 The review board is a proof surface.
 Optimize for proof and clarity over flavor text.